jstrait/beats/README.markdown

 Usage
 -----

 BEATS runs from the command-line.
 Run `beats -h` to see the available options.
-For more detailed instructions, see the strategy guide at [http://beatsdrummachine.com](http://beatsdrummachine.com)
+For more detailed instructions, visit [http://beatsdrummachine.com](http://beatsdrummachine.com)